aaronjoseph/DataScienceNotes/AdaBoost.md

 	4. Next step is to get a new distribution of data wherein there will be higher weightage given to the incorrectly classified data -> Since it has gotten higher weights
 4. This step continoues sequentially and the above steps are repeated

+> In Adaboost, decision trees are generally a node and two leaves.
+A decision tree of this kind is called a stump

 ---
 ### Code
 ```py